• Skip to primary navigation

 Why is my filling too soft and didn't set?

-1. The blueberry sauce was the reason.
-The sauce wasn't either not cooked long enough and hasn't thickened properly, or it was not cold at the time you added it to the cream cheese mixture.
-Before you start mixing the filling, look at the blueberry sauce.
-It should look and behave like jelly.
+The filling is on the soft side and not as firm as a baked cheesecake but it should be firm enough to slice the cake.
+If it's too soft, it may be that the blueberry sauce wasn't cooked long enough or wasn't cold when you added it to the cream cheese mixture.
+The blueberry sauce should look and behave like jelly.
 If it is runny and soupy, it's better to cook it a little longer and maybe add a little more cornstarch and chill it again.
 The easier solution?
 Simply use 1 cup (290g) of blueberry jelly or jam for the filling instead.
+The other reason this may happen is the whipped cream wasn't whipped long enough to make stiff peaks.
+Be gentle folding it into the filling so you don't deflate the whipped cream.
+I highly recommend watching the video to see the consistencies of the components.

 Start at one o'clock when working with the right hand and at eleven o'clock with the left hand.
 Then scrape the spoon down the side of the bowl until you are at the bottom of the bowl.
 Scrape along the side of the bowl until you see the spoon again.
 The spoon should now be at seven o'clock when folding with the right hand and at five o'clock with the left.
 Then fold over the top.
 Turn the bowl a little and repeat.
 Stop immediately when the filling is incorporated.

+Yes, you can.
 After chilling the cake in the fridge as described, freeze it for 1 hour in the freezer.
 Then wrap with plastic foil tightly and store in a large freezer bag or container.
 To thaw, unwrap the cake and store it covered in the fridge overnight.
 Serve the next day.

 If you love cheesecakes as much as I do, you will love the following recipes as well.
 They are loved by family, friends, and readers around the world.

-• Air Fryer Cheesecake
+Air Fryer Cheesecake

 Recipe

-Slices of cheesecake plated on dessert plates
+Slices of blueberry cheesecake plated on dessert plates

 No-Bake Blueberry Cheesecake

-4.91 from 22 votes
+4.96 from 41 votes

-Author Sabine Venier
+Author Sabine

 Calories: 577kcal